uppsala-makerspace/laser_cutter_guide/docs/lessons/2_fire_safety.md

 # 2. Fire safety

-- Practice the procudure without actually pressing 'Start'
+- Practice the procedure without actually pressing 'Start'
 - Practice with a pretend fire
 - Practice with a real fire